-This discussion of our expected operating plans is based upon our expected financial statements, which will be prepared in accordance with U.S. generally accepted accounting principles, or "GAAP."
-The preparation of these financial statements will require management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses.
+The discussion of our financial condition and results of operation is based upon our consolidated financial statements, which have been prepared in accordance with U.S. generally accepted accounting principles, or "GAAP."
+The preparation of consolidated financial statements requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses.
 Changes in the economic environment, financial markets and any other parameters used in determining such estimates could cause actual results to differ.
-In addition to the discussion below, we will describe our critical accounting policies in the notes to our future financial statements.
+In addition to the discussion below, we describe our critical accounting policies in the notes to our consolidated financial statements.